Robert Wood Johnson I

 Robert Wood Johnson I (February 20, 1845 – February 7, 1910) was an American industrialist.
-He was also one of the three brothers who founded Johnson & Johnson.
+He was one of the three brothers who founded Johnson & Johnson.

-Early life
+Early life and education

-Johnson was born in Carbondale, Pennsylvania.
+Johnson was born in Carbondale, Pennsylvania, on February 15, 1845.
 His father was Sylvester Johnson III, and his mother was Frances Louisa Wood.
-Johnson grew up with two siblings: James Wood Johnson and Edward Mead Johnson.
+Johnson grew up with two siblings, James Wood Johnson and Edward Mead Johnson.

 Johnson was educated in the public schools of Carbondale and at Wyoming Seminary in Kingston, Pennsylvania.
 The family belonged to an Episcopal church.

 Career

 In 1861, Johnson accepted an apprenticeship in Poughkeepsie, New York from his uncle James Wood to work for the apothecary of Wood & Tittmer.
 This was to become his training for a lifelong career.
 He later left Wood & Tittmer in 1864, to work in New York City for Roushton & Aspinwall.